SHADE-AI/daidepp/daide-specification.md

 **unit_type** is one of:

-**AMY** - list of provinces an army can move to **FLT** - list of provinces a fleet can move to
+**AMY** - list of provinces an army can move to
+**FLT** - list of provinces a fleet can move to
 **(FLT coast)** - list of provinces a fleet can move to from the given coast.

-**adj_prov** is one of :
+**adj_prov** is one of:

-**province** - a province which can be moved to **(province coast)** - a coast of a province that can be moved to.
+**province** - a province which can be moved to
+**(province coast)** - a coast of a province that can be moved to.

 The type of a province can be determined from its adjacencies.
 An inland province only has army adjacencies.
 A sea province only has fleet adjacencies.
 A coastal province has both.
 A multi-coastal province has entries for each coast.

 Note that for a land province surrounded by sea, there will be an **AMY** entrance with no provinces listed.

 So, the map for Standard would (with some provinces skipped, and carriage returns added for clarity):

 > **MDF (AUS ENG FRA GER ITA RUS TUR)**
 > **(((AUS TRI BUD VIE) (ENG LON LVP EDI) ...
 (UNO POR SPA TUN BEL HOL ...))
 (ADR AEG ALB APU ...))((ANK (FLT ARM BLA CON) (AMY CON SMY ARM))**